-Fire, smoke and burglar alarms
+Fire, Smoke and Burglar Alarms

-Smoke and a burglar alarm have been installed.
+Smoke detectors have been installed.

 Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.